-QUIZZES: A Take-Home Quiz will be handed out at the end of each Discussion Section and will also be posted on the class website.
+QUIZZES: A Take-Home Quiz will be handed out after class each Thursday, and will also be posted on the class website.
 The take-home quiz focuses on the articles/topics/concepts covered in each Discussion.
 Quizzes will count 25,000 points each.
 Note: You may work together in groups in order to solve the quiz problems.
 However, each of you must learn how to solve the quiz problem and hand in your own quiz.
 A Discussion participation grade of up to 50,000 points will be assigned at the end of the quarter.